 - Arrange transportation for admissions, discharges and medical appointments as appropriate.

-- Stores inappropriate medications as per NWITC Policy.
-Disposes of medications as appropriate as per NWITC policies and DOH requirements.
+- Store inappropriate medications as per NWITC Policy.
+Dispose of medications as appropriate as per NWITC policies and DOH requirements.

 - Develop a medication sheet for each patient and review weekly to ensure medication provided is correct and documentation is thorough.